Menu Close

 What Is Psychotherapy?

 In psychotherapy programs in Idaho, psychotherapy definitions generally refer to talk therapy.
 “Psychotherapy” is a general term encompassing various therapeutic techniques and approaches.
-Someone who is being treated by a psychologist, psychiatrist, or other mental health expert is receiving psychotherapy.
+Someone who is being treated by a psychologist, psychiatric provider, or other mental health expert is receiving psychotherapy.

 If you’re looking for a teen psychotherapy program, call Imagine Boise at 888.597.2807 and speak with one of our experts today.